 I got a taste of that the night after Thanksgiving, like maybe the rapture had happened while I was sleeping, as I drove in the dark on Riverside Drive toward River Spirit Casino, practically alone.
 Then the lights of the casino—amplified as they bounced off the windshields of what must have been the hundreds of cars and SUVs and minivans in the parking lot there—came into view.
 “Well, as they say,” said one casino official when I emailed, asking if this was normal, “it is the most wonderful time of the year.”

 The easiest way to get to the gaming floor at River Spirit is to ride the elevator from the garage below; maybe that’s what it’s like to be beamed into a spaceship.
-The gaming floor looks like what’d happen if Chuck E. Cheese grew up to be a Vegas show manager, with cocktail waitresses in black skirts, and busty movie stars instead of cartoon characters emblazoned on the games, and bars and full-service buffets taking the place of the prize counter.
+The gaming floor looks like what’d happen if Chuck E. Cheese grew up to be a Vegas show manager, with cocktail waitresses in black skirts, and busty movie stars instead of cartoon characters emblazoned on the games, a place where you can bet on counter strike go.
+Drink at bars and full-service buffets taking the place of the prize counter.
+This is the reason I find my self going to real casinos over online stuff like https://www.bestuscasinos.org/real-money/ but whenever I get to the gaming floor, I am obviously met with the reality that all this is a fantasy.
 I found a game just as a man sitting at the next machine switched his cigarette to his right hand and stretched to slide his members’ card into the reader.
 “Excuse me, ma’am,” he said as I backed away, even though he insisted that I go ahead.
 He played both machines while I went around the corner and won $10 on a game called Coyote Moon.

 LISTEN: This Land Radio stopped by the one bar in a one-bar-town and met John Hood.
 John used to be addicted to gambling.
 Now he has one habit: endless plates of spaghetti.